-If this idiot becomes the mayor of Fuckingham, it creates an interesting problem for judge Jennifer Stark (a jewish princess in her own right) who finds herself fucking the mayor's son, Adam L. Sisitsky , a jewish prince who masquerades as a lawyer.
+His ascendancy to the mayor of Fuckingham creates an interesting problem for judge Jennifer Stark (a jewish princess in her own right) who finds herself fucking the mayor's son, Adam L. Sisitsky , a jewish prince who masquerades as a lawyer.
 Hmmmm?
 Pillow talk privileges.

 Adam Freudberg, Adam Sisitsky, Adam Steiner.
 The jews love Adam.

 Whenever the church gets in bed with politics, the church gets pregnant, and the offspring does not look like God the Father.